 How NOT to Use Plyometrics for Rowers

 The Kramer, Morrow, and Leger (1993) study provides a good example of why “rower plyometrics” don’t work: too many reps with too little rest and too much fatigue.
+This kind of training is common in “old-school” strength training with very high reps for “strength-endurance,” but this kind of training really isn’t applicable in the modern hatchets-and-ergs era of rowing.

-Another common pitfall is variety for the sake of variety, resulting in exercise selection that is too challenging for athlete ability.
-If the exercise is too challenging at a coordination level, the athlete will be focusing too much on the mechanics and will not be able to give full power to the movement.
 Given that the athletes in the Egan-Shuttler et al. (2017) study had no prior plyometric training experience, the exercise menu from the study suggests to me that they used excessive training variety for the level of athlete.
-I would be concerned with a coach reading this study and incorporating a similar protocol.
+I do not recommend that a coach reading this study incorporates a similar protocol.
 The use of depth jumps and multiple box-to-box jumps with novice athletes is also questionable.
 These are advanced plyometric exercises due to the greatly increased forces as the athlete absorbs and immediately redirects energy from landing to jumping.
+Plus, as I’ll cover later in “Plyos I Don’t Use,” rowing has no absorb-and-redirect phase, so these jumps aren’t relevant enough to be worth the risk.

 “Low frequency (2-3 sessions per week) and low volume (3-6 sets of 2-5 repetitions) are most appropriate.
 It is not necessary to perform myriad plyometric exercises.
 Getting the most out of a program requires mastering the movements of the exercises themselves.
 For most athletes, two or three plyometric exercises at any one time is sufficient for attaining movement mastery and obtaining considerable benefit.”
 From NSCA “Developing Power”